What’s all this talk about Credit?

 There are so many things to think about when getting ready to move to the United States: where to live, how to get there, making friends and what you’ll need to buy.
 Have you thought about how you will get a local cell phone or open up a U.S. bank account?
 These are just a couple of things that require you to have credit.

-When you’re planning a move to the US, learning about the credit system can eat away at the excitement of your amazing journey.
+When moving to the US, learning about the credit system can eat away at the excitement of your amazing journey.
 We get it: it’s a boring and confusing topic.
 While learning how to get credit, you may experience the following side effects: anger, fear, hope, and calm.
-If it makes you feel better, even many individuals living in the States themselves are still confused about their own system.
+If it makes you feel better, even many individuals born in the States are still confused about their own system.